+As was the case in September 2020, the most common reason for unemployment was COVID-19.
 There was an estimated 17,644 unemployed persons in September 2021, a net decrease of 5,531 persons since September last year.
 Although the unemployment rate also decreased for females, from 17 percent in September 2020 to 13 percent in September 2021, this was still almost double the rate of joblessness among their male counterparts.
-Half of all unemployed persons in September 2021 reported being jobless for at least a year, a significant increase compared to September 2020, when 19.1 percent of unemployed persons reported that they had been without a job for a year or more.
+Half of all unemployed persons in September 2021 reported being jobless for at least a year, a significant increase compared to September 2020, when 19.1 percent reported that they had been without a job for a year or more.
 This suggests that many persons who lost their jobs in 2020 were still looking for work more than a year later.
-As was the case in September 2020, the most common reason for unemployment was COVID-19207.